paulthomason/mini_os/README.md

 Scanning now falls back to `bluetoothctl` if `hcitool` is unavailable and connection failures will display the full output from `bluetoothctl` so you can see exactly why a device did not connect.
+Each failure is also saved in the `notes` directory as `btfail1.txt`, `btfail2.txt` and so on for later review.

+The Bluetooth device list now uses a smaller font so long names fit on the screen without running off the edge.

 The Utilities menu also includes **Shell**, which opens the on-screen keyboard so you can type a command and execute it on the Pi.
 Press **KEY1** to cycle the